mcvittal/qpy3/README.md

     qpy.alglist("buffer")

-To get the specific information about one algorithm (Eg. GDAL:cliprasterbyextent), you can run
+To get the specific information about one algorithm (Eg. GDAL:buffervectors), you can run

     qpy.alghelp("GDAL:buffervectors")